Anne Frank's half-sister on the Holocaust and life in a concentration camp

 In 1942, the Eve family began to hide.
 After two years of wandering in different houses, they were handed over to the Nazis by a Danish nurse who sheltered the family, who turned out to be a German agent.
 They were sent to the Auschwitz camp, and there they were divided.
 Eva and her mother were in the female part of the camp, father and older brother - in the male.

-“We were getting out of the shower and Dr. Mengele was waiting for us, which meant that there would be a selection now.
-Naked, we turned around in front of him while he made a decision.
-Mom fed me with her bread, and I passed the selection.
-She herself and 40 other women who came with us to the camp were sent to the gas chamber that day, ”Eva said.
+“We were coming out of the shower and Dr. Mengele was waiting for us, this meant that now there would be a selection.
+We turned naked in a circle in front of him while he made his decision.
+Mom fed me her bread, and I passed the selection.
+She herself and 40 other women who arrived at the camp with us were sent to the gas chamber that day,” said Eva.

 Eva's mother survived in that gas chamber, her father and older brother died.
-Eva herself says that she survived only thanks to the Soviet army: “After the Germans left, we were on our own for ten days.
-People were dying, freezing.
-One day at the gate, we noticed a huge creature, in fur and with icicles.
-From a distance, we thought it was a bear.
-It turned out it was a Russian intelligence officer. "
+Eva herself says that she survived only thanks to the Soviet army: “After the Germans left, we were left to our own devices for ten days.
+People died and froze.
+One day, at the gate, we noticed a huge creature, covered in fur and with icicles.
+From a distance we thought it was a bear.
+It turned out that it was a Russian intelligence officer.”

 On the subject: 'It takes time to resurrect a person in itself': how the last Holocaust witnesses survived and live